Active Duty Military Pay

 If you were a resident of another state when you enlisted, you remain a resident of that state unless you take steps to change your legal residence (or “domicile”) to Minnesota.
 For details, see Residency of Active-Duty Military Personnel.

-If you are not a resident, Minnesota will not tax your military pay or your spouse’s wages (in most cases).
-You are not required to file a Minnesota return unless you have other income that is taxable in Minnesota and exceeds the state minimum filing requirement.
+If you are not a Minnesota resident, Minnesota will not tax your military pay or your spouse’s wages (in most cases).
+You are not required to file a Minnesota return unless you have other income that is taxable to Minnesota and exceeds the state minimum filing requirement.

 The United States Public Health Service is a division of the US Department of Health and Human Services.
 They oversee the U.S. Public Health Service Commissioner Corps, under Title 42.
 The officers of the Corps wear uniforms and have ranks similar to the U.S. Navy and Coast Guard, but they are not members of the armed forces as defined by Title 10.
 They are not eligible for the income tax subtraction, unless they are called to active duty, in the armed services, under Title 10 when the President issues an executive order, in time of war, or emergency.
 At that time, they are declared a part of the military and become eligible for the subtraction of pay received for this period only.

 Nonresident United States Public Health Service officers may claim the subtraction under the Soldiers and Sailors Act even though resident officers may not.